THIS GENERATION SHALL NOT PASS TILL ALL THESE THINGS BE FULFILLED

 As stated above, most understand Dr. Bullinger’s comment to mean that the uncertainty implied in the Greek phrase translated “till” was whether “this generation” would pass before “these things” will be fulfilled.
 But that makes no sense when we consider the note in Ap.
 105. III on the Greek word translated “not”.
 That is to say, I do not believe it is logical that Christ would use “the strongest and most emphatic asseveration” in the phrase “this generation shall not pass”, and have the same phrase imply “uncertainty”.
 That is to say, Christ did use a most emphatic negative, and He did use a term that marks “uncertainty”.
 But they are not used in the same phrase.
 The most emphatic negative is in the phrase “this generation shall not pass”, but the uncertainty is in the phrase “till all these things be fulfilled”.

-Matt.
-16:28, “Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in His kingdom”.
+In Matt.
+16:28 we read, “Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in His kingdom”.
 The reader will note that this prophecy is quite like the one of Matt.
 24:34.
 Here too, there is no uncertainty about the fact that some will “not taste of death”.
 The uncertainty is when He will come.

 My point is that the uncertainty expressed in the Greek term translated “till” is not whether “this generation” will pass before the prophecies of Matt.
 24 are fulfilled.
 The uncertainty is the exact day and hour they will be fulfilled (see Matt.
 24:36).